 - a.
-Build on the success of the previous Communities Energy Grant schemes to support delivery of large-scale projects through the support of the project coordinators to deliver larger and more technically challenging schemes. - b.
+Build on the success of the previous Communities Energy Grant schemes to support the delivery of large-scale projects through the support of the project coordinators to deliver larger and more technically challenging schemes. - b.
 Support cross-sectoral, partnership approaches that deliver energy savings to a range of building types including public, commercial and community buildings with a particular focus on using the projects to deliver home retrofits. - c.
-Help develop the supplier market for delivery on government energy retrofit targets. - d.
-Build strategic and working relationships directly with businesses and managers of larger quantities of domestic units. - e.
-Empower Businesses, Public Sector Organisations, Communities, Housing Associations & Local Authorities (Subject to Department of Housing approval) to lead deep energy efficient upgrades on the buildings and housing stock under their control or in their region. - f.
+Help develop the supplier market for delivery of government energy retrofit targets. - d.
+Build strategic and working relationships directly with communities and businesses to support the delivery of many more home energy upgrades. - e.
+Empower Businesses, Public Sector Organisations, Communities, Housing Associations & Local Authorities (subject to Department of Housing approval) to lead deep energy-efficient upgrades on the buildings and housing stock under their control or in their region.

+- f.
 Encourage the retrofitting of rental properties1. - g.
-Develop community skills to manage capital projects and empower communities to lead small to medium scale projects in their own communities.
-Project partnerships which include at least one member of SEAI's SEC network are preferred and will score higher in accordance with the evaluation process set out at section 1.7 below.
-While this is not a mandatory requirement it is strongly encouraged. - h.
-Support the SEC network members in advance on their Learn Plan Do process.
-Build and maintain energy awareness and knowledge locally.
-This will be achieved by assessing projects by their ability to showcase and disseminate the benefits of energy projects to the wider community.
-More information available here: https://www.seai.ie/sustainable-solutions/community-projects/
+Develop community skills to manage capital projects and empower communities to lead small to medium-scale projects in their communities.
+While this is not a mandatory requirement it is strongly encouraged.